UConn women's basketball has had one of the most successful dynasties in NCAA history.

-Bird was — and still is, in the WNBA — one of the best to ever play the game.
-At UConn, she quickly established herself as one of the top shooters and passers in college basketball.
-She still owns Huskies’ records for career three-point shooting percentage (45.9), career free-throw percentage (89.2) and most assists in a single-season, dishing out 231 in UConn’s 2001-02 campaign — a season in which they also went undefeated.
+Leading the charge is Sue Bird.
+Bird was — and still is, in the WNBA — one of the best guards to ever play the game.
+At UConn, she quickly established herself as one of the top shooters, passers and decision makers in college basketball.
+Bird still owns UConn's records for career 3-point shooting percentage (45.9), career free-throw percentage (89.2) and most assists in a single-season, dishing out 231 in UConn’s 2001-02 campaign — a season in which they finished undefeated.

-The 5-foot-9 New York native is also fifth all-time in assists at UConn and holds their single season records for best three-pointing shooting percentage (49.7) and free throw percentage (94.2).
+The 5-9 New York native is fifth all-time in assists at UConn and holds the single-season records for best 3-pointing shooting percentage (49.7) and free throw percentage (94.2).

-After UConn, she went on to win four Olympic Gold Medals and was named to 11 WNBA All-Star teams.
-She helped the Seattle Storm win three championships and is the league’s all-time assists leader.
+After UConn, she went on to win four Olympic Gold Medals and has been named to 11 WNBA All-Star teams.
+She's helped the Seattle Storm win three championships and is the league’s all-time assists leader.